gcperk/skmoose/README.md

 ## Overview

-Moose Habitat is estimated for each survey block based on a series of criteria to identify possible moose habitat and remove uninhabitable areas.
-The spatial data is assembled per survey block rather than the entire extent of the given study area to improve efficient of processing.
-Appendinces A provides a full list of references and spatial querys for each criteria.
+Potential Moose habitat is estimated for each survey block based on a series of criteria with spatial data extracted from the bcdata catalogue.
+Uninhabitable areas are also estimated using a set of criteria.
+All spatial data is extracted on a per block area rather than an entire study area to improve efficiency of processing.
+Appendix A provides a full list of references and spatial queries.
+Once potenital habitat and inhabitable areas are compiled, total area of each are calculated to provide a means of stratifying moose survey blocks into catergories of Low, Medium and High.
+A table of all calculations is output for the user to review.

+# Estimate Moose habiat

+The following criteria are used to estimate area of moose habitat.
+Once compiled these areas are dissolved into a single polygon.
+Uninhabitable areas, as calculated below are then removed before final area calculations are completed.
+Values shown below in **bold** are the default values, which can be adjusted using parameters within the functions.

+- Deciduous tree species within the VRI (vegetation resource inventory).
+  The default species include AC (Poplar), AT (Trembling Aspen), EP (Paper Birch), SB (Black Spruce), ie (**c(“AT”, “AC”,“EP”,“SB”)**).

+- Early seral/shrub dynamic habitats.
+This includes: 1) fires and 2)
+  cutblocks with a minimum time of **5 yrs** since disturbance and maximum time of **40 yrs** since disturbance.
+These ages can be adjusted seperately for each disturbance type.

+- Proximity to streams, streams with orders of 3 to 8 are buffered by 150m, and streams with order of 9 are buffered to 500m

+- Small lakes and wetlands which are less than 1 km2.

+- Skeena Wildlife Ecological Resource Model- Winter forage output - still to be added.

-# Estimate Uninhabiable Moose areas
+# Estimate Uninhabitable areas for moose

 Uninhabitable areas within the landscape are defined under the following criteria

-- Waterbodies \> 1km2
+- Large waterbodies greater than 1km2

-- Elevation \> 1500 m

-- Slope \> 55 degrees

-# Estimate Moose Habitat
+- High elevation areas.
+The default cutoff is currently set to areas above **1500 m**

+- Steep slopes.
+The default is currently set to greater than **55 degrees**.

 # Calculate areas